ibm-cloud-docs/watsonxdata/optm_jdbc_query.md

 ## What's happening
 {: #jdbc_metadata_optimization1}

-Metadata queries using `getColumns(catalog, null, null, "%")` through Presto JDBC take 5–8 minutes to complete.
+Metadata queries using `getColumns(catalog, null, null, "%")` through Presto JDBC might take 5–8 minutes or more to complete.

+The `getColumns()` method signature is: `ResultSet getColumns(String catalog, String schemaPattern, String tableNamePattern, String columnNamePattern)`

+Where:
+- **catalog**: Specify the catalog name exactly as it appears in the database.
+Use `""` (an empty string) to retrieve entries without a catalog, or use `null` to avoid using the catalog name as a filter.
+- **schemaPattern**: Specify the schema name pattern exactly as it appears in the database.
+Use `""` (an empty string) to retrieve entries without a schema, or use `null` to avoid using the schema name to filter the search.
+- **tableNamePattern**: Specify the table name pattern exactly as it appears in the database.
+- **columnNamePattern**: Specify the column name pattern exactly as it appears in the database.

+When you pass `null` for schema and table parameters, Presto cannot apply any filters at the metastore level, forcing it to scan the entire catalog.

 ## Why it's happening
 {: #jdbc_metadata_optimization2}

 This is expected behavior when querying all columns across an entire catalog without filters.
 The operation requires Presto to enumerate all schemas, tables, and columns by querying the Hive Metastore.
-No engine-side optimization is available for this type of broad metadata query.

 Presto's metadata query behavior is determined by how it interacts with the metastore: